Help support our friends in Israel in their time of need.

 Shopping and Souvenirs

 If your study tour allows time for shopping, it will be a very specific time.
-While there are gift shops at many hotels, remember that the best souvenir is sometimes something you can give to someone from a particular site to help tell the story.
+Many hotels have a gift shop in the lobby, which you can pursue during free time.

 • In regards to electronics, be present in the moment and be courteous to those around you.